-Welcome to the 2019 WFIRST Exoplanet Imaging Data Challenge
+Welcome to Roman Space Telescope Exoplanet Imaging Data Challenge

-The official 2019 Data Challenge opens on October 20 and closes on December 20 with all findings due at that time.
-Submissions will be done through a form asking specific questions and allowing for discussion of findings.
-Judging of the submissions will be done by a panel of reviewers assembled from the Turnbull WFIRST SIT and the wider exoplanet community.
+The official 2019-2020 Data Challenge opened on October 20 2019 and closed on June 20th 2020.
+Submissions were done in 4 steps, asking specific questions and allowing for discussion of findings.
+Judging of the submissions will be done by a panel of reviewers assembled from the Turnbull Science Investigation Team (SIT) and the wider exoplanet community.
 Winning participant(s) will be funded to present their results and methods at a major exoplanet conference in 2020.
 After the deadline, all participants/teams are encouraged to publish their results.

 The scope was to reveal a fictitious exoplanetary system around the nearby solar-type star 47 UMa: